Workers World Party: Ideology

 The WWP describes itself as a party that has since its founding "supported the struggles of all oppressed peoples".
 It has recognized the right of nations to self-determination, including the nationally oppressed peoples inside the United States.
 It supports affirmative action as necessary in the fight for equality and it opposes all forms of racism and religious bigotry.

 The WWP and its affiliate Youth Against War and Fascism (YAWF) were known for their consistent defense of the Black Panthers, the Weather Underground, the Vietnam Veterans Against the War and the Puerto Rican Independence movement.

+Geopolitical views

+The Workers World Party has openly supported communist regimes since its founding, including the 1956 Soviet incursion into Hungary and the 1989 Chinese government's actions at Tiananmen Square.
+The party has also supported some non-communist leaders such as Saddam Hussein of Iraq, Serbian and Yugoslavian politician Slobodan Milosevic, Russian Leader Vladimir Putin, and Syrian dictator Bashar al-Assad.
+The party is critical of United States foreign policy and seeks to end United States imperialism.

 North Korea

 The WWP has maintained a position of supporting the government of North Korea.
 Through its Vietnam-era front organization, the American Servicemen's Union (ASU), the party endorsed a 1971 statement of support for that government.
 The statement was read on North Korea's international radio station by visiting ASU delegate Andy Stapp.
 In 1994, Sam Marcy sent a letter to Kim Jong Il expressing his condolences on behalf of the WWP on the death of his father Kim Il Sung, calling him a great leader and comrade in the international communist movement.
 Its later front groups, IAC and formerly International A.N.S.W.E.R., have also demonstrated in support of North Korea.